It's important to note that cloud mining is a high-risk speculative investment.

 After registering you can currently sign up for Bitcoin mining contracts only, with the contract being open-ended (lifetime).
 If these are sold out you can also try out Hashing24's auction feature which allows you to bid on hashpower from existing customers.

-Regardless of how you purchase your mining contract, Hashing24 charges a flat fee of $0.00033 per GH/s per day (although at the time of writing the fee was $0.00017 due to an offer).
+Regardless of how you purchase your mining contract, Hashing24 charges a flat fee of $0.00033 per GH/s per day (although at the time of writing the fee was $0.00015 due to a "limited" offer).
 There's also a one-time fee for purchasing hashing power with a particular host.